 Thursday, April 17, 2014

-Federal striped bass regulations: It is unlawful to fish for, take or possess striped bass in federal waters (waters greater than 3 miles from shore).
+FEDERAL: It is unlawful to fish for, take or possess striped bass in federal waters greater than three miles from shore.

-Statewide striped bass regulations: An angler may fish all year for striped bass, but may only keep one per day that measures between 20 and 26 inches in length or one striped bass per day that measures 40 inches or greater in length.
-If you have any questions or would like copies of the 2012 saltwater regulations please call 633-9505 or check the web at: http://www.maine.gov/dmr/recreational/rechomepage.html
+STATEWIDE: An angler may fish all year for striped bass, but may only keep one per day that measures between 20 and 26 inches total length or one fish per day that measures 40 inches or greater.
+If you have questions or would like copies of the saltwater regulations, call 633-9505 or check the web at: http://www.maine.gov

-ZONE 1: The beaches and the mouths of the rivers are the places to be with stripers breaking in locations from Cape Elizabeth to York.
+ZONE 1: Some of this season's best striper fishing is and will occur over the next few weeks.
+The beaches and the mouths of the rivers are the places to be with stripers breaking in locations from Cape Elizabeth to York.
 During this time of year, the time of day that you are fishing plays less of a role in catching fish.
 Also, the daytime restrictions on beach fishing have been lifted so get out and catch fish when you can.
 Striper fishing will continue to improve over the next few weeks before these fish head home.
-Higgins, Scarborough and Old Orchard beach are producing decent size stripers.
-Bait (mackerel, clams and sandworms) has worked best but anglers are landing fish using the 6-inch Lunker City Arkansas Shiner Slug-Go, R. M. Smith wooden lures and Gag's Grabber 3 1/2" inch poppers.
-Limited numbers of bluefish, mostly snappers with a few larger, are around.
-If targeting the larger ones try the 3-ounce orange Ranger lure.
-Mackerel will be here for a bit longer.
+Higgins, Scarborough and Old Orchard Beach are producing decent sized stripers.
+Bait (mackerel and clams) has worked best but anglers are landing fish using the 6-inch Lunker City Arkansas Shiner Slug-Gos, R. M. Smith wooden lures and Gag's Grabber 31/2-inch poppers.
+Limited numbers of bluefish are around.
+If targeting the larger ones, try the 3-ounce orange Ranger lure.
+Mackerel will be here for a while longer.
 When you come upon them use chum and fish Sabiki rigs.

 ZONE 2: Stripers will be around a little while longer.
 Fish have been taken along the Cape shore to the Eastern Prom and the areas from Back Cove to Mackworth to Falmouth to the Harraseeket.
 Watch for bird action to locate the bait and the stripers.
 Sandworms and mackerel continue to produce the most fish.
 Artificials that have also been catching fish include Krocodile Spoons, Rapala X-Raps, Gag's Schoolie Poppers and the Yo-Zuri Mag Minnows.
 There are a few bluefish swimming about, mostly mixed in with the stripers.

 ZONE 3: The stripers are dropping out of the rivers, from east to west and heading south after their summer visit.
-Fishing in the lower parts of the rivers and beaches has been OK, but remember as these fish stage up -- where they are today, they may not be there tomorrow.
+Fishing in the lower parts of the rivers and beaches has been OK, but remember as these fish stage up, where they are today they may not be tomorrow.
 Anglers need to read the water and look for the bait.
 See zones 1 and 2 for baits, artificials, flies and fishing tips.
-Mackerel can be found in many of their typical locations all the way to Searsport.
+Mackerel can be found in many of their typical locations.

-This saltwater report is compiled by Bruce Joule, Maine Department of Marine Resources, P.O.
-Box 8, West Boothbay Harbor 04575.
-If you have information to report please contact me at 633-9505 or email: email@example.com.
+Compiled by Bruce Joule, Maine Department of Marine Resources, P.O.
+Box 8, West Boothbay Harbor, ME 04575.
+If you have information to report, call him at 633-9505 or email: